KayChadow/Notes/web/xss.md

 1. Test every entry point, input parameters, URL file path, http headers, etc
 2. Submit random alphanumeric values, and check if they are reflected
-3. Determine the reflection context, inbetween tags, in javascript string, etc
+3. Determine the reflection context, inbetween tags, in javascript string, etc. Take a look at the [Proof of Concepts](#proof-of-concepts) on how to escape certain contexts
 4. Test different payloads, [cheatsheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet)
 5. Test the attack in browser